tkhyn/l18n/README.rst

 l18n.tz_cities

-   is a mapping between all the timezones listed in ``pytz.common_timezones`` to a human-friendly **lazy** version of the translated name of the location in the current language (see `Selecting the language`_ below).
+   is a mapping between all the timezones listed in ``pytz.common_timezones`` and human-friendly **lazy** versions of the translated name of the city in the current language (see `Selecting the language`_ below).
 For example, if the language is English::